omidarmat/onLearn/sql.md

   ('http://six.jpg', 4);
 ```

-We can now see that in the record of this photo in the table, we have a `user_id` of `4`. ut how is this going to help us with the relationship?
+We can now see that in the record of this photo in the table, we have a `user_id` of `4`.
+But how is this going to help us with the relationship?
 There two big advantages here:

 1. We can start to write a lot of interesting queries that allow us to fetch all the different photos that are associated with a user.
 2. We also start to get a little bit of **data consistency**.